sheny2/Cloud_Detection/README.md

-# See from Sky: Examining Cloud Detection Algorithms on MISR Data
+# See from the Sky: Examining Cloud Detection Algorithms on Arctic MISR Data

 This project is a case study of constructing cloud detection algorithms employed on satellite images.